zjg540066169/SBMTrees/README.md

 model$imputed_data
 model$imputed_data[,,10] # get imputed outcomes.
 ```
-The returned is a three-array, whose dimension is (npost / skip, N, p + 1).
+The returned `imputed_data` is a three-array, whose dimension is (npost / skip, N, p + 1).
 N is the number of observations. p is the number of covariates.

 ## Attribution